State aid (European Union): EU policy on state aid

 Almost all state aid is awarded under block exemptions.
 For example, 96% of state aid is awarded under the General Block Exemption Regulation.
 States can award state aid via notification of the European Commission DG Competition under guidelines such as the Regional Aid Guidelines (RAG), the Climate, Energy, and Environmental Aid Guidelines (CEEAG), the Risk Finance Guidelines (RFG), and the Research, Development, and Innovation Framework (RDI).

 History

 State aid was formally introduced into European Union statute law by the Treaty of Rome, which classified state aid as any state intervention that distorted competition law.
-The definition was later updated by the Treaty on the Functioning of the European Union in 2007.
+The European Commission announced plans to reform state aid in relation to research and development and innovation in 2006, in order to support the EU's overall strategy to enhance innovation, and the definition of state aid was later updated by the Treaty on the Functioning of the European Union in 2007.
 It stated that any aid given to a company by a state within the EU would generally be incompatible with the EU's Common Market.
 Within the new law under the treaty, the first chapter defines what is not allowed to be done with state aid, and the second chapter defines actions that can be done within legal limits.